ggardet/blog/HowTo-Add_tests_on_real_hardware_with_openQA-RPi3_case.md

 _COMMENT=GENERAL_HW_* should be defined in worker config.
 Only GENERAL_HW_CMD_DIR for now due to https://github.com/os-autoinst/openQA/pull/599 the other will be moved later to worker config to be able to scale.
 See: https://progress.opensuse.org/issues/63766

 ```

+**Now, you can schedule some tests from openQA on this new machine.**